Geostatistic/steno3dpy/docs/content/api/resources/volume.rst

 Under the surface, this dictionary becomes a `_VolumeBinder`.

-When binding data to a Volume, the best way to align the data array correctly is first define your data as a (x, y, z) numpy array, then use numpy's flatten() function with default order 'C'.
+When binding data to a Volume, you may specify data order; the default is 'c', C-style, row-major ordering, but 'f', Fortran-style, column-major ordering is also available.
+For more details see the :ref:`DataArray documentation<resources_data>`.

 .. autoclass:: steno3d.volume._VolumeBinder